 to strengthen her leadership skills and business acumen and also founded an advisory company (Dreammaster) where she specialized in Aboriginal service agencies, partnering to strengthen governance, leadership and providing culturally safe and relevant services.
 Deana was recognized nationally in 2013 as the recipient of the Canadian Association of Social Work “Distinguished Service Award” for outstanding contribution as a social work professional.
 Deana believes that identifying and building on strengths and inviting people to lead from where there they stand contribute to healthy, vibrant outcomes in all situations.

-When not focused on Hope and Health specifically, Deana balances her time and contribution between the roles of Executive Director of Dream Master Advisory, providing organizational/community capacity building services benefiting Aboriginal children and their families AND as the Psychological Health and Safety Practice Lead for the Provincial Health Services Authority (PHSA).
+When not focused on Hope and Health, Deana balances her time and contribution between the roles of Executive Director of Dream Master Advisory, providing organizational/community capacity building services benefiting Indigenous children and their families AND as the Director of Organizational Development and Culture (Corporate Services) for the Provincial Health Services Authority (PHSA).

 Deana is most passionate about partnering with her husband and other committed citizens to make